MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-I-Mammography-Quality-Standards-Act/part-900-Mammography/subpart-B-Quality-Standards-Certification/section-900.12.md

 (15) *Film masking devices.* Facilities shall ensure that film masking devices that can limit the illuminated area to a region equal to or smaller than the exposed portion of the film are available to all interpreting physicians interpreting for the facility.

-(c) *Medical records and mammography reports* - (1) *Contents and terminology.* Each facility shall prepare a written report of the results of each mammography examination performed under its certificate.
+(c) *Medical records and mammography reports*—(1) *Contents and terminology.* Each facility shall prepare a written report of the results of each mammography examination performed under its certificate.
 The mammography report shall include the following information:

 (i) The name of the patient and an additional patient identifier;